So you’re staring at two nearly identical packages, and one says “25% less calories than the leading brand.”

 Mistake 2: Not Checking the “Leading Brand” Definition

-To revisit, sometimes the comparison is to a different product from the same company.
+Going back to this, sometimes the comparison is to a different product from the same company.
 That’s not necessarily bad, but it’s good to know who you’re really comparing to.

 Mistake 3: Ignoring the Rest of the Nutrition Label